victoraldir/personal-blog/content/en/posts/creating-blog-hugo.md

 draft = false
 +++

-Welcome to the very first blog post of this blog!
-In this blog post I will show you how I created this blog with Hugo and how I host it on AWS.
-I will also show you how I deploy it with Github Actions.
+Welcome to the very first post of this blog!
+Today, I will show you how I created this blog with Hugo and how I hosted it on AWS.
+I will also show you how I deployed it with Github Actions.

 I have been thinking about creating a blog for a long time.
 However, with everyday life and work, I never found the time to do it.
 While looking for interesting projects to contribute, I came across **Hugo**.
 I was impressed by its speed and ease of use.
 I decided to create a blog with Hugo and host it on AWS.